veltzer/demos-linux/src/exercises/c/sockets/exercise.md

-Socket exercise.
+# Sockets in C

-1. In BroadcastClient.c add the following features.
+* In BroadcastClient.c add the following features.

-1. Display the server that replied.
+* Display the server that replied.

-2. improve your IRC software by using sockets to connect.
+* improve your IRC software by using sockets to connect.